SavMartin/Ice-Tools-Update-2.80/README.md

 You can change the states of the modifiers here.
 The mirror will have X-symmetry on by default but the T-panel menu will allow you to activate/deactivate the Y and Z axis.
-This is also true for the thickness and offset of the solidify modifiers.
+This is also true for the thickness, offset and use only rim option of the solidify modifier.
 Changes for the modifier parameters will be live.

 For adding or removing the mirror and solidify modifiers check or uncheck their toggle states and